 Visiting an immediate family member who is dying

-You’ll need to provide a letter (or similar) from a doctor or treatment provider.
-This must state that your immediate family member is terminally ill and their anticipated life expectancy.
+You’ll need to provide a letter (or similar) from your family member's doctor or treatment provider.
+This must state that you need to travel immediately because your family member is in their final stages of life.
+Where possible, this should include their anticipated life expectancy.

 - spouse or partner